microsoft/Olive/docs/source/tutorials/configure_systems.rst

 Docker System
 --------------

+The docker system represents the docker container where the Pass is run or the Model is evaluated.
+It can be configured as a native system or a managed system.
 The docker system is configured with the following attributes:

 * :code:`accelerators`: The list of accelerators that are supported by the system.
 * :code:`local_docker_config`: The configuration for the local docker system, which includes the following attributes: